-Niao He, 5 assistant professor, industrial and enterprise systems engineering, New Optimization Paradigms for Large-scale Probabilistic Inference
+NIAO HE,1 assistant professor, industrial and enterprise systems engineering, New Optimization Paradigms for Large-scale Probabilistic Inference

 Modern big data applications bring big challenges for scaling up probabilistic inference methods.
-This project aims to address this fundamental challenge based on new optimization paradigms and perspectives, towards enabling a variety of high-impact applications that are not currently feasible.
+This project aims to address this fundamental challenge based on new optimization paradigms and perspectives, toward enabling a variety of highimpact applications that are not currently feasible.

-Daniel Miller, assistant professor, natural resources and environmental sciences, Understanding the Allocation and Effectiveness of Global Funding for Forest Conservation
+DANIEL MILLER, assistant professor, natural resources and environmental sciences, Understanding the Allocation and Effectiveness of Global Funding for Forest Conservation